 The most significant parts of the book

 Below are quotes and sections which most inspired me:

 When we’re aware of anxiety’s presence, we usually want to quickly get rid of it.
 It’s rare to read information on its good side effects.
 The Anxiety Solution on the other hand, shares the good side.
 Rather than pushing anxiety away or pretending it does not exist, why not ask what it’s trying to tell you?
 Why are you thinking this way and what can you learn about yourself?

 Chloe had a client who wished for a “perfect summer” and inquired over whether to buy a European train pass.
 Debating on what would be the ideal decision led to a spiral of anxiousness.
 When you’re a perfectionist, you need to read and remember that no decision is ever completely perfect.

 The Anxiety Solution is sectioned in chapters that flow similar to a journey.
 You start at the understanding, the symptoms and causes, followed by all the applicable feelings.
 Towards the middle, you then see the answers.
 There are tables and charts to fill in, a range of exercises including how to actually meditate.
 Explained fully is how our lifestyle affects us, what social-media is doing and the mindfulness needed in our thoughts.

 I found it super easy to read and went through quickly.
-I cannot conjur up a negative to write.
-What sets it apart is the amount of research.
+I cannot conjure up a negative to write.
+What sets it apart: the amount of research.
 I like reading exactly why; I want clear evidence and The Anxiety Solution provides the facts.
 From reading, I feel calmer, assured and confident that I now have the skills to go forward in improving my doubts.